dimitri/tapoueh.org/content/post/2026/09/pg19-preview/index.md

 ---

-## MERGE PARTITIONS: the one that got away, twice
+## MERGE PARTITIONS: held back for another release

 This section was going to be about `ALTER TABLE ...
 MERGE PARTITIONS` and `...
 SPLIT PARTITION`, which restructure a partitioned table in a single